 While AI has plenty of potential, some of the earliest AI-based consumer experiences gave the technology a less-than-stellar reputation, and rightfully so.
 Too often, we see AI that provides de-personalized experiences, harms people due to bias, and lacks the human touch that powers good business, let alone good for humankind.

 But, when done right, AI has the potential to not only transform the customer experience and enterprise, but to create positive change and make life easier for millions of people.

-In this session, Alex Spinelli will offer a compelling case for how AI can make the future more human.
+In this session, Joe Bradley will offer a compelling case for how AI can make the future more human.

 Language Understanding Intelligence Service (LUIS) is part of Azure's Cognitive Services.
 It's built on the interactive machine learning and language understanding research from Microsoft Research.
 Luis provides the capability to understand a person’s natural language and respond with actions specified by application code.
 In this session we'll examine how this powerful feature can be integrated into applications, offering a more natural interaction with a device.

 FEATURED TALK: (AI): Responsible AI into Practice - Deliver Trust in Artificial Intelligence SolutionJoin on Hopin